Marine Link

 © Daniel L Grantham Jr / Adobe Stock

-On Tuesday, President Joe Biden’s administration put pressure on U.S. port employers to raise their offer to secure a deal with dockworkers.
-Administration officials led by Acting Labor Secretary Julie Su have been urging both sides to return to the bargaining table.
+President Joe Biden’s administration has put pressure on U.S. port employers to raise their offer to secure a deal with dockworkers to end the strike.

 Economists have said the strike will not initially raise consumer prices as companies accelerated shipments in recent months for key goods.
 However, a prolonged stoppage will eventually filter through, with food prices likely to react first, according to Morgan Stanley economists.